Michael Abbensetts: Writing career

 Although he began his writing career with short stories, Abbensetts had been attracted to playwriting after seeing a performance of John Osborne's Look Back In Anger in Montreal, while studying at university there, thereafter deciding to move to London to become a writer.
 Abbensetts's work in stage drama debuted in 1973 at the Royal Court Theatre Upstairs with his play Sweet Talk, which had a cast including Mona Hammond and Don Warrington, and was directed by Stephen Frears.
 Abbensetts became the Royal Court's resident dramatist, and Sweet Talk won the George Devine Award, shared with Mustafa Matura.
-Soon afterwards, Abbensetts's first television play, The Museum Attendant, inspired by his own experience of having worked as a security guard at the Tower of London in the mid-1960s, was broadcast on BBC2, His next television play for the BBC, Black Christmas, aired in 1977 and was also directed by Frears, being described in The Stage as "totally mature… beautifully constructed".
+Soon afterwards, Abbensetts had his first television play broadcast on BBC2; titled The Museum Attendant, the play was inspired by his own experience of having worked as a security guard at the Tower of London in the mid-1960s.
+His next television play for the BBC, Black Christmas, aired in 1977 and was also directed by Frears, being described in The Stage as "totally mature… beautifully constructed".
 Stephen Bourne has called it "one of the best television dramas of the 1970s".

 From the 1970s to 1990s, Abbensetts continued his theatre career throughout London.
 His works during this time period included Alterations (premiered in 1978 at the New End Theatre in Hampstead, featuring Don Warrington), Samba (at the Tricycle Theatre in 1980, with Norman Beaton), The Outlaw (1983), and The Lion (1993).

-Later Abbensetts won the 2004 Alfred Fagon Award for his play The Good Doctor's Son.
+Later, Abbensetts won the 2004 Alfred Fagon Award for his play The Good Doctor's Son.

 In 2025, a production of Alterations (with additional material by Trish Cooke) was staged at the Royal National Theatre.

 Apart from plays, Abbensetts was a screenwriter for Empire Road (BBC, 1978–79), produced by Peter Ansorge, and considered British television's first Black soap opera, although Abbensetts said: "I never really liked it being called a Soap.
 It was The Daily Mail that called it that.
 I always thought of it as a drama series, where each episode had a separate story."
 The second series was directed by Horace Ové, "establishing a production unit with a Black director, Black writer and Black actors."
 The cast featured Norman Beaton, Corinne Skinner-Carter, Joseph Marcell, Rudolph Walker and Wayne Laryea.

 In the early 1980s, Abbensetts was a member of independent production company Penumbra Productions, together with Horace Ové, H. O. Nazareth, and a number of other black creatives among whom were Lindsay Barrett, Margaret Busby, Farrukh Dhondy and Mustapha Matura.
 Other television projects by Abbensetts include Easy Money (with Norman Beaton again in the lead, 1982)), Big George Is Dead (Channel 4, 1987), starring Beaton, Linzi Drew and Ram John Holder, and the mini-series Little Napoleons (1994, Channel 4, the cast including Beaton, Saeed Jaffrey, Lesley Manville and Simon Callow).
 The last television script Abbensetts wrote was for an episode of the television series Doctors, entitled "Vanessa's World", aired on 16 October 2001.